DoDAO-io/dodao-aave-introduction-course/generated/questions/aave-other-features.md

 - [x]  It will be set by the Aave DAO initially
 - [ ]  The rates determined by Aave DAO will be final and cannot be changed
-- [x]  It will be stable rate, it can be changed
+- [x]  It will be stable rate but the rate can change based on market conditions.
 - [x]  The rates can be altered based on the community and governance

 Hint: noHint